Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

 - Spatial concepts: over, under, around

-Arts and crafts ideas for shark week or your ocean theme
+Arts and crafts ideas for Shark Week or your ocean theme

 You can get plenty of articulation”sh” practice talking about sharks.
 Where do they live?
 What do they eat?
 How do they move?
 What animals are smaller?
 Larger?